griffithlab/rnabio.org/_posts/0005-02-01-Reference_Guided_Transcript_Assembly.md

 Extra options specified below:

+* `--rf` tells StringTie that our data is stranded and to use the correct strand specific mode (i.e. assume a stranded library fr-firststrand).
 * `-p 4` tells Stringtie to use eight CPUs
 * `-G ` reference annotation to use for guiding the assembly process (GTF/GFF3)
 * `-l` name prefix for output transcripts (default: STRG)